zettsu-t/cppMockgen/notes.md

 ## Files

 CppMockGen itself is a set of Ruby scripts.
-Others are C++ helpers, C++ sample codes and unit test for the scripts.
+Others are C++ helpers, C++ sample code and unit test for the scripts.

 ### Source files